 We want to save time for the river trail near Tubac, where recent winters have had some great birds, Rose-throated Becard, Sinaloa Wren — who knows what we find!
 Every day birding here is a true adventure.
 Tubac also has some fun dining and artisan shops, as well as a historic presidio.

 Lunch and dinner are at local restaurants.

 Accommodations at the Amado Territory Inn (B,L,D)

 From here it’s about an hour and a half to our lodgings, and we stop at a couple of water features in lush grasslands that often attract a mix of sparrows and longspurs and pipits.
-Watch for Pronghorn, Prairie Falcon, and Golden Eagle that call this expansive terrain home.
-A line of large cottonwoods along the San Pedro River and mountain views in three directions frame our backyard for the next three days.
+Watch for Pronghorn, Prairie Falcon, and Golden Eagle that all live in this expansive terrain.
+A line of large cottonwoods along the San Pedro River and mountain views in three directions frames our backyard for the next three days.

 Our wonderful hosts Patrick Dome and Karl Schmitt are waiting for us at the Casa de San Pedro.